Lesson video

 Loading...

-Hello, I'm Mr. Ballam, thanks for choosing this lesson.
+Thanks for choosing this lesson.

-In this lesson, we're going to be making a Chicago style pizza.
+In this lesson, we're going to be making a Chicago-style pizza.

-So what are we going to learn?
-Well, by the end of this lesson, you are going to use your food skills to make a Chicago style pizza using a scone based dough.
+Well, by the end of this lesson, you're going to use your food skills to make a Chicago-style pizza using a scone-based dough.

 Let's look at some keywords that we're going to use in the lesson today.